Jaynabergman/WETO_ddRAD/03_Reference_genome_alignment/03_Filter_mapping_quality.md

 # Determine mapping quality of the reads to the reference genome

 ## Background
-We can use the program **samtools** to look at BAM files, get summary statistics, and filter for things like mapping quality.
+We can use the program **samtools** to look at BAM files, get summary statistics, and filter for mapping quality.
+In this case we are using **samtools** to filter for the reads that aligned to the reference genome with a specific quality score (i.e. filtering for mapping quality).

 ### Inputs
+1. The BAM files that you want to filter - in this case we are providing a list of BAM files to filter.

 ### Flags
+`-f` Indicates to include / keep reads that agree with the flag statement that follows  \
+`0X2` (which follows the `-f` flag) indicates **PROPER_PAIR** so each sagment is properly aigned according to the aligner  \
+`-q` Skips alignments that are mapped with quality scores (Phred scores) less than the value that is indicated  \
+`b` Indicates that the output will be in the BAM format  \
+`-o` Determines the output file name

 ## Running Samtools
-1. Generating text file to run array script
+1. Generating text file to run array script.
+This can be done in the command line in the folder where the BAM files are.

 In the command line:
 ```